-By the end of 2050, about 6,458 square kilometers will be required for burial lands, which amounts to 29% of the total land of Israel, and five times the area of New York City.
-Israel’s burial problem is unique and provides an unprecedented case study as a result of the twofold complexity the state is faced with: an unprecedented combination of halakhic restrictions and customs and severe population density (population to area ratio), especially in metropolitan centers.
-The country is forced to find alternative solutions at cemeteries such as layered burial.
-Despite the obvious advantages of layered burial, being both economic in space and compliant with institutional Jewish law and customs, the Israeli public is generally reluctant to choose it, and mostly opts for field burial, which is perceived as the normative and preferred option.
+By the end of 2050, an area of about 6,458 square kilometers will be required for burial land, amounting to 29% of the total land area of Israel, or five times the area of New York City.
+Israel’s burial problem is unique and provides an unprecedented case study as a result of the twofold complexity the state is faced with: an unprecedented combination of halakhic (Jewish law) restrictions and customs and extremely high population density (population to area ratio), especially in metropolitan centers.
+The country is forced to find alternative solutions at cemeteries, such as layered burial.
+Despite the obvious advantages of layered burial, which is space efficient and complies with institutional Jewish law and customs, the Israeli public is generally reluctant to choose it, opting mostly for field burial, which is perceived as the normative and preferred option.

-This study was designed to review and analyze which behavioral tools are expected to be most effective in motivating the citizens of Israel to choose the layered method of burial, without restricting their decision-making process and freedom of choice.
-Two major situations in which the individual is required to make a decision regarding the burial method were identified: (1) a decision made by the living individual, which reflects his personal desire and is therefore characterized by rational thought and (2) a decision made in the name of the deceased by a family member (by a significant other or by the deceased’s children), in the midst of an emotional storm.
+This study was designed to review and analyze which behavioral tools are expected to be most effective in motivating Israelis to choose the layered method of burial, without restricting their decision-making process and freedom of choice.
+Two major situations in which the individual is required to make a decision regarding the burial method were identified: (1) a decision made by the living individual, which reflects his or her personal desire and is therefore characterized by rational thought; and (2) a decision made in the name of the deceased by a family member (by a significant other or by the deceased’s children), usually when under severe emotional stress.

 An online questionnaire designed as a Randomized Control Trial was distributed to a representative sample of 2,500 Israelis.
-Results indicate that when it comes to the question of burial, people's choice for themselves is different from their choice for their family members, and that the rate of people who choose layered burial rises when they decide for themselves (see Figure 2).
-Furthermore, the study showed that there was increased satisfaction among respondents with their choice of layered burial, when they made the decision for themselves, compared to those who chose field burial for themselves.
+Results indicate that regarding the question of burial, people’s choice for themselves differs from their choice for their family members, and that the proportion of people who choose layered burial is higher when they decide for themselves (see Figure 2).
+Furthermore, the study showed higher satisfaction among respondents who chose layered burial for themselves, compared to those who chose field burial for themselves.

-Figure 2.
-The choice of layered burial in correlation to the person for whom the decision is made (decision for self/ decision made by a significant other or child)